 There aren't too many iconic screams as good as Jamie Lee Curtis' in Halloween, but one could say she had a genetic predisposition to great lungs and vocal cords — just ask her mother, Janet Leigh, who produced one of the most celebrated screams in Hitchcock's Psycho (1960).
 (Curtis' father was actor Tony Curtis.)
 Halloween was Curtis' film debut and ever since then, the designated "Scream Queen" has gone on to have a successful and award-winning career in Hollywood.
-Post-Halloween, Curtis has been celebrated for her comedic roles, namely in films like Trading Places (1983), A Fish Called Wanda (1988), True Lies (1994), Freaky Friday (2003) and Beverly Hills Chihuahua (2008).
+Post-Halloween, Curtis has been celebrated for her comedic roles, namely in films like Trading Places (1983), A Fish Called Wanda (1988), True Lies (1994), Freaky Friday (2003) and Knives Out (2019).
 On TV, Curtis starred in Fox's horror-comedy Scream Queens.
 She appeared in 2018's Halloween and will star and executive producer 2021's Halloween Kills.

 Nick Castle (Michael Myers)

 Nick Castle took on Michael Myers' silent murderous ways, unkempt hair and sharp chef's knife.
 Castle did such a fine job at personifying the creepy character that director Carpenter teamed up with him again, but this time, serving as Carpenter's co-writer for the dystopian film Escape from New York (1981), which starred fellow Halloween cast member Pleasence.
 The actor-writer also evolved into a director after Halloween, making such films as The Boy Who Could Fly (1986), Dennis the Menace (1993), and Major Payne (1995).
 He reprised his role as Myers in 2018.